finos/FDC3/docs/api/conformance/Overview.md

 :::note

-FDC3 2.2 introduces both a new interface to web-based FDC3 Desktop Agent, known as a "Desktop Agent Proxy", as an alternative to the injection of the FDC3 APIat `window.fdc3`, which is now know as a "Desktop Agent Preload" interface `GetAgent`.
+FDC3 2.2 introduces both a new interface to web-based FDC3 Desktop Agent, known as a "Desktop Agent Proxy", as an alternative to the injection of the FDC3 API at `window.fdc3`, which is now know as a "Desktop Agent Preload" interface `GetAgent`.
 2.2 also introduces the [`getAgent`](../ref/GetAgent) function which can be used to connect to either interface and MUST be used by conformance testing apps to retrieve a interface (whichever is provided by the Desktop Agent being tested).

 :::